tendermint/tendermint/spec/abci++/abci++_app_requirements.md

   In order to be sure that the block does not contain *any* invalid transaction, there may be no way other than fully executing the transactions in the block as though it was the *decided* block.
-* *Quick `FinalizeBlock` execution*.
+* *Quick `BeginBlock-DeliverTx-EndBlock` execution*.
-  Upon reception of the decided block via `FinalizeBlock`, if that same block was executed upon `PrepareProposal` or `ProcessProposal` and the resulting state was kept in memory, the Application can simply apply that state (faster) to the main state, rather than reexecuting the decided block (slower).
+  Upon reception of the decided block via `BeginBlock`, if that same block was executed upon `PrepareProposal` or `ProcessProposal` and the resulting state was kept in memory, the Application can simply apply that state (faster) to the main state, rather than reexecuting the decided block (slower).

 `PrepareProposal`/`ProcessProposal` can be called many times for a given height.
-Moreover, it is not possible to accurately predict which of the blocks proposed in a height will be decided, being delivered to the Application in that height's `FinalizeBlock`.
+Moreover, it is not possible to accurately predict which of the blocks proposed in a height will be decided, being delivered to the Application in that height's block execution calls.
 Therefore, the state resulting from executing a proposed block, denoted a *candidate state*, should be kept in memory as a possible final state for that height.
-When `FinalizeBlock` is called, the Application should check if the decided block corresponds to one of its candidate states; if so, it will apply it as its *ExecuteTxState* (see [Consensus Connection](#consensus-connection) below), which will be persisted during the upcoming `Commit` call.
+When the block execution functions are called, the Application should check if the decided block corresponds to one of its candidate states; if so, it will apply it as its *ExecuteTxState* (see [Consensus Connection](#consensus-connection) below), which will be persisted during the upcoming `Commit` call.